khoatran94/yolo4-deepsort/README.md

     (default: tf)
   --model: yolov3 or yolov4
     (default: yolov4)

  object_tracker.py:
   --video: path to input video
     (default: './data/video/cars.mp4')
     (u can input url as well , for example: 'https://verkehrsservice.hessen.de/syncdata/video/k5370.mp4') (for inputing a webcam , use 'dev/video0' ,'dev/video1', ...)
+  --lane_config: path to the lanes coordinates file
+    (default: './data/video/coordinates.csv')
+    This file is a result generated from mouse_click.py
   --output: path to output video (remember to set right codec for given format. e.g. XVID for .avi)
     (default: None)
   --output_format: codec used in VideoWriter when saving video to file